Advances in Deep Concealed Scene Understanding: Defect Segmentation Dataset

 $\bullet$~CrackForest\footnote{\url{https://github.com/cuilimeng/CrackForest-dataset}}~\cite{shi2016automatic,cui2015pavement} is a densely-annotated road crack image database for the health monitoring of urban road surface.
 We select 118 samples with concealed patterns from them, and the samples are shown in the third row (red circle) of~\figref{fig:cds2k_samples}.

-$\bullet$~KolektorSDD\footnote{\url{https://www.vicos.si/resources/kolektorsdd/}}~\cite{tabernik2020segmentation} collected and annotated by Kolektor Group, which contains several non-defective surfaces from the controlled industrial environment in a real-world case.
-We manually select 31 positive and 30 negative samples with concealed patterns, and the positive samples are shown in the third row (blue circle) of~\figref{fig:cds2k_samples}.
+$\bullet$~KolektorSDD\footnote{\url{https://www.vicos.si/resources/kolektorsdd/}}~\cite{tabernik2020segmentation} collected and annotated by Kolektor Group, which contains several defective and non-defective surfaces from the controlled industrial environment in a real-world case.
+We manually select 31 positive and 30 negative samples with concealed patterns, and the samples are shown in the third row (blue circle) of~\figref{fig:cds2k_samples}.

 $\bullet$~Magnetic Tile Defect\footnote{\url{https://github.com/abin24/Magnetic-tile-defect-datasets}}~\cite{huang2020surface} datasets contains six common magnetic tile defects and corresponding dense annotations.
 We picked 388 positive and 386 negative examples, displayed as white circles in~\figref{fig:cds2k_samples}.